jgrabowski121/sec-plus/README.md

   * Time required to fix the issue
 * MTBF (Mean time Between Failures)
   * Predict the time between outages

+OAuth - Designed to faciliate sharing of information within a user profile between sites
+OpenID Connecxt (OIDC) - Explicitly designed to authorize claims and not to authenticate users

 SY0-601, Objective 3.1 - Secure Protocols